ai-yojigenpoketto/huggingface_space_apps/README.md

 pinned: false
 ---

-Check out the configuration reference at https://huggingface.co/docs/hub/spaces-config-reference
+Please try out the app at https://huggingface.co/spaces/ai-dufflebags/toy_apps

 ## Features Created in the App